braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/rate-limiting.md

 Frequency Capping can be set up for each app group by selecting Global Campaign Settings found underneath the Campaigns tab.
 From here, you can choose:

-- What message channel you’d like to cap - push, email, webhook or any of those three
+- Which message channel you’d like to cap - push, email, webhook or any of those three.
-- How many times each user should receive that channel within a certain time frame, which can be measured in minutes, days, weeks (7 days) and months
+- How many times each user should receive that channel within a certain time frame, which can be measured in minutes, days, weeks (7 days) and months.

 Each line of frequency caps will be connected using an "AND," and you're able to add as many as you wish.
 In addition, you may include multiple caps for the same message types.
 For instance, you can cap users to no more than 1 push per day and no more than 3 pushes per week.